tommyippoz/pancreas-analyzer/README.md

 # pancreas-analyzer
-Repository for storing app to support analyses of patients with pencreatic cancers
+Repository for storing app to support analyses of patients with pancreatic cancers